-Workplace factor Example controls Success indicators Resources and support Effective leaders are protective by chosocial factors in the workplace.
-They role model desired behaviours, show accountability and are seen as important sources of instrumental support practical help or knowledge) and emotional support (offering care or stening sympathetically to another person).
-When leaders do not demonstrate the organisation's values or demonstrate little concern for their own physical and mental health, it can set a negative example and andermine the legitimacy of any program, policy and/or service intended to support staff.
+Workplace factor Example controls Success indicators Resources an Effective leaders are protective psychosocial factors in the workplace.
+They role model desired behaviours, show accountability and are seen as important sources of instrumental support (practical help or knowledge) and emotional support (offering care or listening sympathetically to another person).
+When leaders do not demonstrate the organisation's values, or demonstrate little concern for their own physical and mental health, it can set a negative example and undermine the legitimacy of any program, policy and/or service intended to support staff.
 Leaders regularly refer to and role model the University values and behaviours.
 Create explicit expectations for leader behaviour (e.g. through accountability agreements.)
 Leaders develop and demonstrate leadership skills, effective communication, emotional intelligence and problem-solving skills that can be applied in providing regular and constructive feedback and appropriate recognition to staff.
 Leaders understand their duty of care to staff, in the context of OHS laws and other relevant legislation.
 Staff receive appropriate workplace induction.
 Managers get to know their people through regular team and 1:1 meetings.
 Leaders support staff mental health and wellbeing and promote resources such as the health and wellbeing page, Manager Assist and EAP for personal or work issues.
 Where possible, leaders accommodate staff who request flexible work arrangements.
-Leaders consult with and seek input from staff whenever possible in decisions impacting them.
 Leaders understand processes for timely and appropriate management of staff concerns, conflicts or complaints of inappropriate behaviour.
-Leaders encourage staff participation in team-building exercises.
+Leaders promote and support a team culture where staff assist each other and provide support when required.
 Leaders conduct HIRAC with staff when there is significant workplace change.
 Leaders are able to recognise early indicators of workplace stress (e.g. absenteeism, decline in performance, unusual irritability).
-Leaders encourage and enable staff to attend training or PD to upskill in mental health and wellbeing (e.g. training in the OD calendar).
+Leaders encourage and enable staff to attend training or PD to upskill in mental health and wellbeing (e.g. TM Thrive learning modules, training in the OD calendar).
 Leaders and supervisors are regarded as helpful and supportive.
 Staff feel they can approach their supervisor or manager if they are having issues with their work or in the workplace.
 Staff are informed about important changes at work in a timely manner.
-The Workday goal setting process is well utilised for establishing objectives that align with the University's key strategic goals and measuring against these.
+The PRDP process is well utilised for establishing objectives that align with the University's key strategic goals and measuring against these.
 Staff receive regular feedback on jobs well done and any areas of improvement.
-Living Values Charter Corporate and local induction Workday Learning Catalogue (Living Values - Your journey beginshere, Prevent Discrimination and Harassment, Managing Unconscious Bias, Workplace bullying and occupational violence) Creating a mentally healthier workplace (manager discussion checklist) Staff health and wellbeing page Staff code of conduct policy Bullying prevention and management policy and procedure Diversity and inclusion Leave and work/life balance information Flexible work arrangements toolkit Staff grievance procedure Workday - Own profile - Performance Health and safety consultation and issue resolution procedure (includes planning workplace change) Manager Assist LinkedIn Learning Living values e-cards VC's awards for excellence
+Living Values 0 Corporate and eLearning Moo Prevent discrimbias, Workplace TM Thrive - Paresilience mod TM Thrive - Paresilience mod TM Thrive - Uareation of word TM Thrive - Uareation of word TM Thrive - Wand a team weater of the construction of word TM Thrive - Wand a team weater of the construction of word TM Thrive - Wand a team weater of the construction of word TM Thrive - Wand a team weater of the construction of word TM Thrive - Wand a team weater of the construction of word TM Thrive - Wand a team weater of the construction of word TM Thrive - Wand a team weater of the construction of word TM Thrive - Wand a team weater of the construction of word Staff health and staff code of construction of the constr les Charter and local induction